wibsonorg/BatchPayments/README.md

 ### Roles
 There are five different roles on the BatchPayment ecosystem: buyer, seller, unlocker, delegate and monitor.
 Players may interact with BatchPayment in  more than one of these roles, depending on the circumstance.
-All roles will be identify by an account  id obtained during registration.
+All roles will be identified by an account id obtained during registration.

 #### Buyer
 The buyer deposits tokens into the BatchPayment contract, and uses her balance to pay sellers.

 #### Seller
 The seller participates in several operations with one or many buyers, and collects afterwards her earnings in her account.
 The balance could be withdrawn into an erc20 token account.
-For seller operation.

 #### Unlocker
 The unlocker looks for a locked payment issued by a buyer, which references a key she possess, and provides the required key in exchange for a fee.
 This releases the payment to both sellers and unlocker.